Coronavirus (COVID-19 ) (update 9 December 2021)

 Hall of Remembrance

 The Hall of Remembrance is open to visitors.
-Please follow the social distancing and safety measures in place.
+Please wear a face covering and follow the social distancing and safety measures in place.

 The Book of Remembrance is also available to view online if you are unable to attend or would prefer to view your entry remotely.
 Please click on the link to access the online Book of Remembrance.